Soy and Ultra-Processed Foods: Are They Bad for You?

 ###

 1 Morr CV.
 Current status of soy protein functionality in food systems.
-J Am Oil Chemists Soc 1990;67:265-71.
+J Am Oil Chemists Soc.
+1990;67:265-71.

 2 Thrane M, Paulsen PV, Orcutt MW, Krieger TM.
 Soy protein: Impacts, production, and applications.
 In: Nadathur SR, Wanasundara JPD, Scanlin L, eds.
 Sustainable Protein Sources.
 United Kingdom: Academic Press; 2017:23-46.

 3 Food Labeling: Health Claims; Soy Protein and Coronary Heart Disease.
-I Federal Register: (Volumn 64, Number 206)];1999;57699-733
+I Federal Register: (Volume 64, Number 206)];1999;57699-733

 5 Messina M, Shearer G, Petersen K. Soybean oil lowers circulating cholesterol levels and coronary heart disease risk, and has no effect on markers of inflammation and oxidation.
-Nutrition 2021;89:111343
+Nutrition.
+2021;89:111343. doi:10.1016/j.nut.2021.111343

 6 Sala-Vila A, Fleming J, Kris-Etherton P, Ros E. Impact of α-Linolenic Acid, the Vegetable ω-3 Fatty Acid, on Cardiovascular Disease and Cognition.
 Adv Nutr.
 2022;13(5):1584-1602. doi:10.1093/advances/nmac016